-Program/CIP Code: EXER.CERT/24.0101 Credits Required: 32 Division: Math, Science, and Business Technology Contact: MSBT@kckcc.edu
+Program/CIP Code: EXER.CERT/24.0101

+Division: Math, Science, and Business Technology

 The Exercise Leader Certificate is designed for students interested in becoming certified as an Exercise Leader.
 Upon completion of this certificate, students are eligible to take the ACSM Exercise Leader Certification Exam or ACE American Council on Exercise Certified Personal Trainer.